hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 :::

 The PRISM Cloud Agent docker-compose files include running and configuring an API Gateway - APISIX.
-An API Gateway is required when running the PRISM Cloud Agent as it is built as a microservice architecture and comprises multiple services running on different network ports.
+An API Gateway is required when running the PRISM Cloud Agent, as it is built as a microservice architecture and comprises multiple services running on different network ports.

 The API Gateway unifies these different services into a single ingress plane where a single port is exposed rather than